onurkckkls/image-resizer/README.md

 # Requirement
 - python 3.5+
-- pillow (you can install with python -m pip install --upgrade Pillow)
+- pillow (it comes from python, if you are having problems you can try this code `python -m pip install --upgrade Pillow`)

 # Test Knowledge